It may seem like the remixing of Beatles music started recently, but it actually began over 20 years ago.

 Update: The remix release of Abbey Road was September 27th, 2019 (review on this site).

 It’s obvious the albums that could benefit most from remixing are the older albums…Rubber Soul and Revolver.
-My guess is that after Let It Be (May 2020), those two would be next…maybe going backwards through the remainder of their albums.
+My guess is that after Let It Be (sometime in 2020), those two would be next…maybe going backwards through the remainder of their albums.

 No one could have predicted we’d be looking forward to new mixes of Beatles albums more than 50 years later.